conduktor/testing-docs-archive/docs/getting-started/connect-to-a-kafka-cluster.md

 ## Connect to a MSK cluster

-For connecting to MSK, we recommend installing the [Testing Agent](install-the-testing-agent) on an EC2 instance with access to the cluster.&#x20;
+For connecting to MSK, we recommend installing the [Testing Agent](install-the-testing-agent) on an EC2 instance with access to the cluster.

 :::info
 Note that you will need to configure **Security Groups** so that the cluster's security group can accept traffic coming from the EC2 instance's security group.
-See [docs](https://docs.aws.amazon.com/msk/latest/developerguide/create-client-machine.html).&#x20;
+See [docs](https://docs.aws.amazon.com/msk/latest/developerguide/create-client-machine.html).
 :::

-When you create an Agent inside the Testing UI, you will be provided the commands for downloading and running it.&#x20;
+When you create an Agent inside the Testing UI, you will be provided the commands for downloading and running it.

 Execute these commands on your EC2 instance, and you should see the message: